Ardot66/DialogueTrees/addons/dialogue_trees/Plan.md

 4. Add global variables that are defined in somewhere like settings that can be accessed from any tree.
 5. There should be an error console to warn about things like out-of-scope variables.
 6. Figure out some kind of typing system.
+7. Add an 'await' system that allows pausing tree execution until certain conditions are met.
-7. Make more generic nodes that handle values, rather han having super specific use cases.
+8. Make more generic nodes that handle values, rather han having super specific use cases.

 ### Nodes